-On my last day in Santorini our group was lead by Yiannis Paraskevopoulos, oenologist and owner of GAIA Wines, on a tour of what he believes to be the oldest living vineyard in the world.
+On my last day in Santorini, several years ago our group was lead by Yiannis Paraskevopoulos, oenologist and owner of GAIA Wines, on a tour of what he believes to be the oldest living vineyard in the world.

 Many wineries claim to possess “old vines”, and depending on where in the world you are this could mean anything from 30-year old vines to over 100-year old.
 But the vines Paraskevopoulos showed us are, he explained, close to 500 years old!

-In this video Paraskevopoulos explains the uniqueness of these vineyards in Santorini and why he believes them to be the oldest living vineyards in the world.
+In this video Yiannis Paraskevopoulos, oenologist and owner of GAIA Wines, explains the uniqueness of these vineyards in Santorini and why he believes them to be the oldest living vineyards in the world.

 *Disclaimer.
 You must forgive me for the quality of the video.
-I am not a professional videographer (though I have been known to post silly videos of my twin boys on Facebook from time to time).
+I am not a professional videographer and did not carry a microphone on this windy day.
 So, if you have a hard time hearing the sound, or following along, I have transcribed every word Paraskevopoulos says in this four minute video below.
 I still encourage you to watch the video though, to see shots of these fascinating basket vines on this historic vineyard.

 “What do we have?
 Granite, heavy.
 Pumice, it floats.
 We have the volcanic sand.
 We have the minerals.
 Iron.
 If we look more closely we will see yellow of these, historic ones.
 Like this one.
 See the difference?